 Communities Mobilizing for Change on Alcohol (CMCA) is a Substance Abuse Mental Health Services Administration (SAMHSA) model program.
 CMCA is being employed in Livingston County to increase the communities awareness of substance abuse issues, to decrease adult binge drinking, and to reduce youth alcohol use.

 This program is being implemented in partnership with the Livingston County Community Alliance and the Livingston Community Prevention Project.

 - Drug education and prevention presentations in schools, agencies and businesses

 - Media campaign

 - Safe Homes Program – take the pledge to be a Safe Home in your community!
 Click here to see WDIV – Channel 4’s news story about Safe Homes.

-For more information or meeting times and location please contact:
+We need YOU!
+To volunteer, for more information or meeting times and location please contact:

 Livingston County Community Alliance Coordinator